dapetcu21/vscode-defold-ide/README.md

 If your project doesn't use this style of hash constants, you can customise prefix, capitalisation and even make Defold IDE create hash constants in a separate module instead of using local variables.

+Don't forget that you can also configure VSCode settings per-workspace.
+Different projects can configure this extension differently.